-The COVID-19 virus, or coronavirus, is a respiratory illness that can spread from person to person.
-Symptoms are:
+The COVID-19 virus, or coronavirus, is a respiratory illness that can easily spread from person to person.
+People with confirmed infections have a range of symptoms, from little to no symptoms to people being severely ill.
+Symptoms may include:

 - Stay away from people who are sick.